Imperial Citadel of Thăng Long: Lý–Trần period (11th–14th centuries)

 The Vietnamese royal enclosure was first built in 1010, during the Lý dynasty, and subsequently expanded by subsequent dynasties.
 It remained the seat of the Vietnamese court until 1789, when the Tây Sơn dynasty chose to move the capital to Huế.
 The ruins of the older citadel structures roughly coincide with the present-day Hanoi Citadel area in the Ba Đình District of the city.

+Outline of imperial palace during Lý dynasty in 1029.

+Outline of imperial palace during Trần dynasty.

 When the large complex was first built, Thang Long Citadel was built according to a plan of three sectors arranged in rings, similar to the modern layout.
 The outermost sector is the primary defensive fortification of the citadel (called La thành or Kinh thành), the middle sector is the Imperial City (Vietnamese: Hoàng thành), between these two layers is a residential area, the innermost sector is the Forbidden City (or "Purple Forbidden City", from the Vietnamese Tử cấm thành; a term identical to the Forbidden City in Beijing).
 In 1029, Lý Thái Tông rebuilt the entire Forbidden City after it was destroyed by the Three Kings Rebellion.
 Later Lý rulers and rulers from dynasties would make additions and renovations to the complex.

 The material remains of the original structure are limited to the foundations of the complex (mostly made from terracotta), an extensive drainage system, and various royal architectural decorations.
 The drainage and foundation systems are indicative of the site's large-scale urban design.
 Associated with the common view of the Lý dynasty as a Vietnamese "golden age" the archeological remains have deep significance to the national history of Vietnam.